terrapower/armi/doc/user/inputs.rst

 functions are easy to define.
 And "yield strength" is actually a function of two independent variables, which ``matProps`` supports.
 Functions can also include tabular data.
 For tabular functions, instead of child keys, the value ``0`` or ``1`` is provided to indicate which dimension of the table corresponds to which variable.
-Values returned from tabular functions will be interpretted from the provided values.
+Values returned from tabular functions will be interpreted from the provided values.
 Several other types of functions are defined in detail below.

 Like most everything else in a ``matProps`` YAML file, this field can (and probably should) also include a list of